 YORK COUNTY, Pa. — Editor's note: The above video is from Oct.
 2021.

-State Rep. Carol Hill-Evans, a Democrat, is running for re-election in the Pennsylvania House of Representatives District 95, which covers portions of the City of York and its surrounding areas.
+State Rep. Carol Hill-Evans, a Democrat, is running for re-election on Nov.
+8 in the Pennsylvania House of Representatives District 95, which covers portions of the City of York and its surrounding areas.

 She is running unopposed.

 Hill-Evans was first elected to the State House in 2016, defeating Republican candidate Joel Sears.
 She was re-elected in 2018 after running unopposed in the general election.

 A native of York, Hill-Evans is a graduate of William Penn High School who has a degree from Penn State York.
 Prior to her election to the state House, Hill-Evans served on the York City Council for eight years, including a term as Council vice president from 2008 to 2011.

 During her time in the House, Hill-Evans has served on the Committee on Ethics, the Education Committee, the Tourism & Recreational Development Committee, the Local Government Committee, and the Veterans Affairs & Emergency Preparedness Committee, where she served as subcommittee chair on Security and Emergency Response.